 What is Minimally Invasive Gynecologic Surgery?

-Compared to traditional open surgery with a large incision, minimally invasive approaches involve the use of small incisions, providing the following benefits:
+Compared to traditional “open” surgery through a large incision, minimally invasive surgeries use small incisions, providing the following benefits:

 - Reduced risk of complications

 - Minimal scarring